 FOR IMMEDIATE RELEASE: January 30, 2004

-Schumer To President: Don't Shortchange Projects Designed To Help Control Floods In Utica Area Creeks
+Schumer To President: Don't Shortchange Projects Designed To Curb Erosion In Hamilton County's Sacandaga River

-Senator asks President Bush to ensure Army Corps flood control projects in Utica area and across New York State are fully funded in forthcoming 2005 Budget
+Senator asks President Bush to ensure Army Corps erosion projects in Hamilton County and across New York State are fully funded in forthcoming 2005 Budget

-US Senator Charles E. Schumer today asked President George W. Bush to fully fund Army Corps of Engineers projects in Central New York in the 2005 Federal Budget that he is scheduled to send to Congress next week.
+US Senator Charles E. Schumer today asked President George W. Bush to fully fund an Army Corps of Engineers project in Hamilton County in the 2005 Federal Budget that he is scheduled to send to Congress next week.
 Schumer has heard from local officials across New York State that Army Corps in the state may face draconian budget cuts in the forthcoming budget proposal.
-These cuts could delay or terminate flood control projects to protect fish and wildlife and maintain water quality in Fulmer Creek, Steele Creek, and Moyer Creek.
+These cuts could delay or terminate projects like the study to curb erosion of the Sacandaga River.

-"The Utica area is blessed to have these waterways, and the Army Corps has an excellent record protecting and improving them – with a good return on the investment for taxpayers," Schumer said.
-"Severe cutbacks in these projects could wreak havoc on these streams and pose real danger to their quality of water, and fish and wildlife."
+"Hamilton County is blessed to have this waterway, and the Army Corps has an excellent record protecting and improving it – with a good return on the investment for taxpayers," Schumer said.
+"Severe cutbacks in these projects could wreak havoc on them and pose real danger to neighboring roads."

 "These projects are extremely important to the economic and environmental health of the State of New York," Schumer wrote to the President.
 "I respectfully request that as you finalize your budget request for the upcoming fiscal year you give these projects the utmost consideration."

 For a copy of Schumer's letter to President Bush, please click here.